HigherOrderCO/Kind/README.md

 As you can see, `fib(n)` is linear, and needs exactly 6 graph rewrites per iteration of the loop.
 This JS implementation performs roughly `3m` rewrites/s.
 We expect this to increase a few orders of magnitude with compilers and hardware.

-Another cool example is summing numbers in parallel.
+Another interesting example is map-reduce.
 Since Formality is evaluated with interaction nets, all you need to do to parallelize your program is to perform tree-like, branching recursion.
-Here, we sum all numbers from 0 to 65536 by creating a binary tree of depth 16 and folding over it, in a map-reduce fashion:
+Parallelism comes for free, as long as those branches are independent.
+Here, we sum all numbers from 0 to 65536 by creating a binary tree of depth 16 and folding over it:

 ```javascript
 // Sums all numbers from 0 to 65536 (2**16) in parallel